How to Get a Pest Control Technician License in Vermont

 How Vermont Compares

-Vermont requires 0 hours of pre-license education for pest control technicians.
+Vermont does not require any pre-license education hours.
 The average total cost in Vermont is around $1,200, compared to the national average of $1,290.
 Vermont's 5-year renewal cycle is longer than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in Vermont?